-- The EOMF will act as a resource center to assist small and medium sized sawmills and wood processing facilities achieve CoC certification.
-The EOMF has created a CoC Toolkit which will be shared across the region to facilitate the CoC certification of small and medium sized processing facilities. - The EOMF Forest Certification Program has developed a costing structure (see Policy 1.2 Financial Policy) to ensure landowners and other participants share in the costs of implementation of forest certification.
+- The EOMF Forest Certification Program has developed a costing structure (see Policy 1.2 Financial Policy) to ensure landowners and other participants share in the costs of implementation of forest certification.
 The EOMF will continue to adapt this costing structure as the program evolves. - Over time, it is one of the goals of the EOMF Forest Certification Program to maintain a continuous supply of certified wood into the market.